kunaldawn/nit/roadmap.md

 - Make `cc.Director` non-singleton or switchable
 - Support more than one `RenderView` at the same time
-- Working app environment on mac
+- Minimal working runtime & wx-runtime on mac32

 Version 0.6.0 'cocos-2'